U.S. is in Middle East ‘to Protect Israel’ Not For Oil, Trump Says

 I like being energy independent, don’t you?
 I’m sure that most of you noticed when you go to fill up your tank in your car, oftentimes it’s below two dollars.
 You say how the hell did this happen?
 Thank you President Trump!
 Look at your electric bills and everything else– these guys, your electric would go up four, five, six times.
 The Green New Deal it’s called the Green New Nightmare.
 While I’m president, America will remain the number one producer of oil and natural gas in the world.
 We will remain energy independent.
 It should be for many many years to come.
 The fact is, we don’t have to be in the Middle East, other than we want to protect Israel.
 We’ve been very good to Israel.
 Other than that, we don’t have to be in the Middle East.
 You know there was a time we needed desperately oil, we don’t need that anymore.
 We have more than they do, isn’t that nice?
 After years of rebuilding other countries, we are finally building our country.

 The American Conservative’s Barbara Boland is the only reporter who seems to have picked up Trump’s remarks.
-No one else cares, evidently.

 The mainstream default position is that the U.S. is in the region because of oil.

-Note: UPDATED: Last week, Donald Trump said the U.S. isn’t involved in the Middle East for oil, but because we “want to protect Israel.”
-The comments have gone all but unreported in the mainstream press.